-TPS is a temporary legal status granted to Haitian nationals after the earthquake that devastated Haiti in January 2010.
+TPS is a temporary legal status granted to Haitian nationals.
 Temporary Protected Status also offers Haitian nationals the opportunity to apply for work authorization, which permits them to work legally in the United States.

 This renewal period is open ONLY to Haitian nationals who currently have TPS.
 With rare exceptions, U.S. Citizenship and Immigration Services (USCIS) is NOT accepting new TPS registrations.